B3tty/storytel-backend/README.md

 #### Deleting one of your messages

-To delete a message that you've posted, you only need to know its id, and pass your author data in the body.
+To delete a message that you've posted, you only need to know its id, and pass your user data in the body.
 For example: you can send a DEL message request to http://localhost:8080/api/messages/{id} with a JSON payload like this: